RemyCiterin/AdventOfFPGA/README.md

 # Day 11

-For this problem I foccused on the first part as the second part is just repeating the first one four times, then use the formula:
+For this problem I focused on the first part, as the second part is just repeating the first one four times, then use the formula:

 ```